 The Importance Of Continuous Estate Planning

-Estate planning in Bristol, CT, is not a one-time process.
+Estate planning is not a one-time process.
 Family needs change over time, as do financial situations, thus the plan should be reviewed regularly to ensure it still meets the needs of the individual who requested it.
 Furthermore, laws are frequently updated and modified, and the plan needs to ensure it will still be carried out as written with these changes and modifications.
 If not, it will need to be updated.

 When To Plan One’s Estate

 Individuals often assume an estate plan is for those who are retired, yet that is not the case.
 Every person should have a plan of this type, as one can never know what life holds.
 Income should not be a factor when determining if an estate plan is needed either, as everyone has something of value in their life, even if it is nothing more than the clothes on their back.
 In fact, experts often state that those who have less need an estate plan more than the wealthy, as they have less they can afford to lose when passing on to their heirs.
-For this reason, estate planning in Bristol, Connecticut is essential at every age.
+For this reason, estate planning is essential at every age.

 What Happens When There Is No Estate Plan

 In the event a person becomes disabled or dies and doesn’t have an estate plan in place, the state determines who will be made guardian or conservator or administrator over the person’s assets.
 The term varies by state, but the person given this power has the same responsibilities.
 Probate laws determine what happens when a person dies with no intentional estate plan, and the laws vary by state here also.
 When minor children are left behind with no parent, the state also determines guardianship for them.
-Having an estate plan ensures the state, the court, and family members know exactly what the deceased wished to see happen, so estate planning in Bristol, CT should never be delayed.
+Having an estate plan ensures the state, the court, and family members know exactly what the deceased wished to see happen, so estate planning should never be delayed.

-Contact Stephen O. Allaire for anything related to estate planning in Bristol, Connecticut.
-Known for his compassionate counsel and proven results, Attorney Allaire understands the importance of having an estate plan in place and what these documents need to cover.
+Contact Stephen O. Allaire for anything related to estate planning/ Known for his compassionate counsel and proven results, Attorney Allaire understands the importance of having an estate plan in place and what these documents need to cover.
 This depends on each client’s unique situation and he works closely with every client to make certain their document is comprehensive and meets their needs.
 Don’t delay, as life can be gone in a flash.
 Make certain everyone knows what to do in the event of an untimely demise.